princeton-nlp/DensePhrases/README.md

 ls $DPH_SAVE_DIR
 ...  dph-nqsqd3-multi5-pb2_1_20181220_concat
 ```
-Since hosting the 320GB phrase index (+500GB original vectors for query-side fine-tuning) - the phrase index described in our paper - is costly, we provide an index with a much smaller size, which includes our recent efforts to reduce the size of the phrase index using [Optimized Product Quantization](https://ieeexplore.ieee.org/document/6678503) with Inverted File System (IVFOPQ).
+Since hosting the 320GB phrase index---the phrase index described in our paper---is costly, we provide an index with a much smaller size, which includes our recent efforts to reduce the size of the phrase index using [Optimized Product Quantization](https://ieeexplore.ieee.org/document/6678503) with Inverted File System (IVFOPQ).
 With IVFOPQ, you do not need any SSDs for the real-time inference (the index is loaded on RAM), and you can also reconstruct the phrase vectors from it for the query-side fine-tuning (hence do not need the additional 500GB).
 For the reimplementation of DensePhrases with IVFSQ as described in the paper, see [Training DensePhrases](#densephrases-training-indexing-and-inference).

 If the following test run completes without an error, you are good to go!